 Members of staff maintain close links with industry to ensure that our courses are up-to-date and in-line with employer needs.
 Our connections with industry also mean that you will benefit from industrial input into design projects at a variety of levels, from defining projects through to more direct involvement in discussions and consultancy and arranging plant visits.

-All new students are given a welcome pack to support their academic studies and project work.
+When you join the School you will be given a welcome pack to support your academic studies and project work.
 This study support package includes tools, development kits, student versions of a range of industry-standard commercial software, electronic components and access to hundreds of e-books.

 Our current students regularly say that project work is one of the most satisfying and challenging aspects of their course.
 Projects involve “learning through doing”, and consequently are a very effective way of learning in depth, and understanding how different aspects of electronics work together.
 Projects also provide excellent opportunities to develop key transferable skills such as problem solving, communication skills and teamwork, which are all vital to help you succeed in your chosen career.